helium/erlang-dkg/README.md

 a manner tolerant of Byzantine faults.

 Some limitations, where this code does not implement the full protocol:
+ - It produces only one key, as it does not support round changes.
  - It does not implement the pessimistic phase (leader change).
 Recovery (or rather retry) is handled outside of the protocol.
  - It does not implement the recovery phase.
-For our use case, we simply run a new DKG if a previous one didn't succeed.
- - It produces only one key, as it does not support round changes.
+Since there is no concept of rounds, a user must start a new dkg if the process fails or times out.

 This code is not run directly, but as a [relcast](https://github.com/helium/relcast) behavior.
 To see an example of how this code is run and used, see